-A. Resonator impedance in the linear regime Figure 4 shows the obtained normalized surface impedance curves for the case SPL = 89.3 dB over the frequency range [100 Hz - 700 Hz] compared to the experimental data and the values obtained from the system identification of the complete 3-D resonator model with the compressible solver.
+Figure 4 shows the obtained normalized surface impedance curves for the case SPL = 89.3 dB over the frequency range [100-700 Hz] compared to the experimental data and the values obtained from the system identification of the complete three-dimensional resonator model with the compressible solver.
 Impedance values are normalized by the characteristic isentropic impedance $Z_0 = \rho c$.
 For each simulation set, it is verified that the impedance values are independent of the measurement sections selected for determining the pressure loss.

-All the results show a good agreement in the linear regime.
-The reactance $\text{Im}(z_r)$ matches well with the experimental data over the entire frequency range.
-However one can see that the discrepancies increase slightly with increasing frequency.
+All results show a fair agreement around the Helmholtz resonance frequency $f{\rm H,lin}=372~{\rm Hz}$ in the linear regime.
+The reactance $Im(z_r)$ matches well with the experimental data over the entire frequency range.
+However, one can see that the discrepancies increase slightly with increasing frequency.
 The incompressible harmonic results lead to a better reactance prediction than the compressible solver far from the resonator eigenfrequency.
-Same observation can be made on the resistance $\text{Re}(z_r)$.
-Notice also that both experimental and compressible values present a large error far from the resonance frequency as the impedance values are obtained using the reflection coefficient R{exp} or R{num} , so that even a small error on the reflection coefficient gives a larger uncertainty on the impedance in such condition.
-This comes from the fact that the transformation from $R{exp/num}$ to $\text{Re}(z_r)$ is ill-conditioned away from the eigenfrequency.
+The same observation can be made on the resistance $Re(z_r)$.
+Notice also that both experimental and compressible values present a large error far from the resonance frequency as the impedance values are obtained using the reflection coefficient R{exp} or R{num} , so that even a small error on the reflection coefficient gives a larger uncertainty on the impedance in such a condition.
+This comes from the fact that the transformation from $R{\exp/\text{num}}$ to $Re(z_r)$ is ill conditioned away from the eigenfrequency in the case of the complete Helmholtz resonator, as the magnitude of the reflection coefficient is close to unity at these frequencies.
 The resistance obtained by incompressible simulations seems a bit lower than experimental data, but the trend in frequency (given by the slope) is well predicted.
-B. Comparison of the two approaches in the harmonic case The two approaches to extract Z_o from the incompressible results, as discussed in Sec.
-II.A, are investigated here in the case of the linear regime with harmonically excited resonator.
-The difference in concept between those approaches lies in the correction of the pressure losses in the duct segments: in the frequency domain